eu90h/mockfighter/README.md

 Mockfighter is a web API front-end to a limit order book exchange, based on [Stockfighter](http://www.stockfighter.io).
 It requires [Racket](http://www.racket-lang.org) to run.

-The goal is to be 1-1 compatible with the stockfighter API.
+The goal is to be 1-1 compatible with the Stockfighter API.

 Currently, two bots are provided: a noisy trader and a market maker (that doesn't understand its job).
 Both are extremely stupid, as anything better would probably give away solutions to Stockfighter levels.